creatale/Grand-Theft-Ambulance/README.md

 # License

-This game is Creative Commons BY-NC-SA licensed (see licsense.txt).
+This game is Creative Commons BY-NC-SA licensed (see LICENSE.txt).